LogicStamp/logicstamp-context/docs/SECRET-SCANNING-FALSE-POSITIVES.md

 This document explains how to handle false positives from GitHub's secret scanning when working with LogicStamp Context's security scanning features.

+## Who is this for?

+This document is for **contributors** to the LogicStamp Context repository (and forks).

+It does **not** affect people using the LogicStamp CLI in their own projects.

+**No real credentials are stored in this repository** — all flagged patterns are either detection code or test data.

 ## Overview

 GitHub's push protection may flag certain patterns in this repository as potential secrets.
 These are **false positives** caused by: